 - Nutritional yeast - Adds umami and tenderizes the seitan.

-- Tapioca starch or flour - This is also for texture and to lighten the color.
+- Tapioca starch or regular flour - This is also for texture and to lighten the color.

 - Oil - For the seitan, you'll need a neutral-tasting oil such as olive or avocado.
 For the outside of the roast, to help the herb rub stick to the skin, refined coconut oil works best.

-- Liquid smoke - I use Colgin's hickory variety.
-You can omit this ingredient if you don't care for it.
+- Liquid smoke (optional) - I use Colgin's hickory variety.

 - Herbs and spices - You'll need dried rosemary, thyme, sage, and ginger.

-And for the herb rub and glaze you'll need:
+For the herb rub and to glaze the outside of the roast you'll need:

 - Dried parsley, thyme, salt and pepper